-Hall of Famer John Thompson remembered at virtual memorial
+John Thompson remembered as builder of young lives

 Despite retiring as a coach after 27 years, Thompson never left Georgetown and put in 48 years at the school.

-Georgetown president John DeGioia described Thompson as one of the most influential figures in school history.
+Georgetown President John DeGioia described Thompson as one of the most influential figures in school history.

 “He led us to a place where we might be better able to live up to our ideals,” DeGioia said.